10 Must Have Medicinal Herbs from the Grocery Store

 Living on a rural homestead means living at a distance to doctors and hospitals.
 Minor complaints can be treated at home with medicinal herbs and spices that you might already have in your homestead kitchen.
 While serious conditions require a doctor’s or naturopath’s consultation, understanding the value of the spices and herbs that you keep in your cupboards, can help you manage when you need to.
-Often resorting to medicinal herbs can bide time while you consider the seriousness of a pain or complaint.
-Other times herbal remedies can change the outlooks.
+Often resorting to medicinal herbs can bide time while you consider the seriousness of pain or complaint.
+Other times herbal remedies can change the outlook.
 But to use them effectively you need to study their uses and their range of actions.
-I hope this series of articles helps you become better informed about the medicine that you have in your garden and in your kitchen.
+I hope this series of articles helps you become better informed about the medicine that you have in your garden and your kitchen.

 10 medicinal herbs you’ll find in the grocery store

 Ginger root is found in the produce sections of many grocery stores and Asian markets.
 It is a tropical plant that can be grown in a pot in temperate climates and brought indoors in winter.
 It needs a long growing season to multiply its roots.
 It is a spice used in Asian cooking and for gingerbread, predominantly for its carminative qualities.
-Ginger aids the digestion, quells nausea, and relieves stomach spasms.
+Ginger aids digestion quells nausea and relieves stomach spasms.
 It is an effective treatment for travel sickness and can also be used effectively for morning sickness during pregnancy.

 You are probably aware that ginger is helpful for digestion, but did you know it is also useful in other complaints.
 It is also a stimulant for the cardiovascular system, encouraging circulation.
 It is also an antiseptic that can help in ailments of the respiratory system.